Help People Move Forward with the Physical Therapist Assistant Program

-Upon completion of this program students earn an associate in applied science degree and are eligible to sit for the national licensure examination for the physical therapist assistant administered by the Federation of State Boards of Physical Therapy (FSBPT).
-Licensure is required in Missouri and most states.
+Graduates earn an associate in applied science degree and can take the national licensure exam to become a certified physical therapist assistant through the Federation of State Boards of Physical Therapy (FSBPT).
+With licensure required in Missouri and most states, completing this program prepares you to start a meaningful career helping patients improve their lives.

 What is Physical Therapist Assistant at St. Louis Community College?